Composite Dental Bonding

 - Repairing damage from gum recession and protecting the tooth root

-- Closing any small gaps between teeth to improve aesthetics and prevent plaque and bacteria from damaging the teeth inside of the gap
+- Closing any small gaps between teeth to improve aesthetics and prevent plaque and bacteria from damaging the teeth inside the gap

 If any of these or other dental issues have been bothering you or you think your teeth may benefit from dental bonding, you may want to set up an appointment to discuss your best options and treatment plan with your dentist.
 Especially if you have recently chipped or cracked a tooth or noticed that you have a chip or a crack near an older dental repair, you should not wait any longer to make this appointment.
-The more you delay repair, the more likely you will experience more damage to the tooth and even to your bite.
-Structurally compromised teeth need more invasive procedures to repair damage and uneven bites can lead to gum recession.
-If a quick and easy dental bonding procedure can help you avoid more decay, pain and time in the dental office, then a phone call to schedule an appointment may not seem like such an inconvenience.
+The more you delay repair, the more likely you are to experience more damage to the tooth and even to your bite.
+Structurally compromised teeth need more invasive procedures to repair damage, and uneven bites can lead to gum recession.
+If a quick and easy dental bonding procedure can help you avoid more decay, pain, and time in the dental office, then a phone call to schedule an appointment may not seem like such an inconvenience.

 CALL (910) 256-9230